 Individuals may attend the ERC meeting at which their appeal will be considered.
 The Candidate may make oral statements and/or deliver a written statement to present their case.

-An individual is deemed to be informed of an ERC decision six (6) hours after the decision is posted on the designated elections space in the Union office(s) Any decisions shall indicate the time posted.
+An individual is deemed to be informed of an ERC decision six (6) hours after the decision is posted on the designated elections space in the Union office(s), and six (6) hours after being sent notice of the decision to their preferred email address, whichever is later.
+Any decisions shall indicate the time posted.

 Candidate’s Responsibility of Knowledge of Decisions It is the responsibility of each Candidate to be aware of every decision made by the CRO, ERC and ERAC, especially decisions regarding violations committed by that Candidate.

-Publication of Violation Where the CRO or ERC finds there has been a violation of the Code, the CRO or ERC Chair must publish the details of the violation in a designated elections space in the Union office.
+Publication of Violation Where the CRO or ERC finds there has been a violation of the Code, the CRO or ERC Chair must publish the details of the violation in a designated elections space in the Union office and on the union website.

 Formal Motion